UPDATE: Researching the Armenian Legal System

 For accomplishment of mentioned task, the Law Library provides the following services:

-· Reference Service which provides users with all necessary information and assistance;
+- Reference Service which provides users with all necessary information and assistance;

-· Copiers for patrons’ use;
+- Copiers for patrons’ use;

-· Group Study Reading Room for use by the School of Law students and professors;
+- Group Study Reading Room for use by the School of Law students and professors;

-· Research Guides to law resources;
+- Research Guides to law resources;

-· Computer Lab which consists of 15 Pentium workstations with direct access to the Internet.
+- Computer Lab which consists of 15 Pentium workstations with direct access to the Internet.

+The YSU School of Law Library is divided into two parts: Computer Center and Book service.
 Computer terminals in the YSU School of Law Library Computer Center allow access to the Library of Yerevan State University free databases.
-For those with individual or corporate passwords access to LEXIS and WESTLAW is also available.
+For those with individual or corporate passwords, access to LEXIS and WESTLAW is also available.

+Book service in the Law Library Reading Room is available for the entire collection of foreign and Armenian laws.
+The Reading Room collection is approximately 320 volumes and includes textbooks, laws and regulations, court reports, current issues of legal periodicals, and other important secondary sources.
 The Law Library's holdings number approximately 5,000 items.
 In addition to Armenian law materials, the Law Library houses a collection of foreign law, including codes, constitutions, official gazettes, law reports, periodicals etc.

 - Ministry of Defense

-- Ministry of Diaspora
+- Ministry of Environment